How-tos

 Total reading times

 Fixation does not generate total reading times on regions (sum of all fixation durations in a region; also useful to determine second pass reading time).
-A perl script that does do this is available here.
+A python script that does do this is available here.
 For each .agc

 , the script outputs an .act